Interim Peace: Attempted defence union with Sweden

-On August 19, a new initiative was launched for co-operation between Sweden and Finland.
+On 19 August a new initiative was launched for co-operation between Sweden and Finland.
 It called for a union of the two states in exchange for a Finnish declaration of satisfaction with the current borders.
 The plans were primarily championed by the Swedish Foreign Minister, Christian Günther, and Conservative party leader Gösta Bagge, Education Minister in Stockholm.
 They had to counter increasing anti-Swedish opinions in Finland; and in Sweden, Liberal and Socialist suspicions against what was seen as right-wing dominance in Finland.
 One of the chief objectives of the plan was to ensure greatest possible liberty for Sweden and Finland in a presumed post-war Europe totally dominated by Nazi Germany.
 In Sweden, political opponents criticized the necessary adaptations to the Nazis; in Finland, the resistance centred on the loss of sovereignty and influence—and the acceptance of the loss of Finnish Karelia.
 However, the general feeling of Finland's dire and deteriorating position quieted many critics.

-The official request for a union was made by Christian Günther on October 18, and Finland's approval was received on October 25, but by November 5, the Soviet ambassador in Stockholm, Alexandra Kollontai, warned Sweden about the treaty.
-The Swedish government retreated from the issue but discussions for a more acceptable treaty continued until December when, on December 6, the Soviet Union and, on December 19, Germany announced their strong opposition to any kind of union between Sweden and Finland.
+The official request for a union was made by Christian Günther on 18 October, and Finland's approval was received on 25 October, but by 5 November the Soviet ambassador in Stockholm, Alexandra Kollontai, warned Sweden about the treaty.
+The Swedish government retreated from the issue but discussions for a more acceptable treaty continued until December when, on 6 December, the Soviet Union and, on 19 December Germany announced their strong opposition to any kind of union between Sweden and Finland.

 Road to war

-At the autumn of 1940, Finnish generals visited Germany and occupied Europe several times to purchase additional material, guns and munition.
-Mannerheim even wrote a personal letter January 7, 1941, to Göring where he tried to persuade him to release Finnish purchased artillery pieces Germany had captured in Norwegian harbours during Weserübung.
-During one of these visits, Major General Paavo Talvela met with Chief of Staff of OKH, Col. Gen Franz Halder and Göring January 15–18, 1941, and was asked about Finnish plans to defend itself in case of new Soviet invasion.
+At the autumn of 1940, Finnish generals visited Germany and German occupied Europe several times to purchase additional material, guns and munition.
+Mannerheim even wrote a personal letter on 7 January 1941 to Göring, on which he tried to persuade him to release Finnish purchased artillery pieces Germany had captured in Norwegian harbours during Weserübung.
+During one of these visits, Major General Paavo Talvela met with Chief of Staff of OKH, Col. Gen Franz Halder and Göring on 15–18 January 1941, and was asked about Finnish plans to defend itself in case of new Soviet invasion.
 The Germans also inquired about the possibility of someone from Finland coming and giving a presentation about the experiences of the Winter War.

-After the resignation of president Kallio, Risto Ryti was elected by parliament as the new president of Finland December 19.
-Johan Wilhelm Rangell formed a new government January 4, and this time the far-right IKL party was included in the cabinet as an act of goodwill toward Nazi Germany.
+After the resignation of president Kallio, Risto Ryti was elected by parliament as the new president of Finland on 19 December.
+Johan Wilhelm Rangell formed a new government on 4 January, and this time the far-right IKL party was included in the cabinet as an act of goodwill toward Nazi Germany.